The uniform sparse FFT with application to PDEs with random coefficients: Introduction

 The second type of the random coefficient $a$, that is also used in many recent works, e.g., \cite{GrKuNi13, CheHoYaZha13, BaCoDVGi17, BaCoDu17, BaCoMi18, NgNu21lognormal}, is the so-called lognormal form

-Here, the random variables $y_j$ are typically normally distributed, i.e., $y_j \sim \mathcal{N}(0,1)$, and hence $D_{\boldy} = \R^{d_{\boldy}}$.
+Here, the random variables $y_j$ are typically normally distributed, i.e., $y_j \sim \mathcal{N}(0,1)$, and hence $D_{\boldy} = \R^{d}$.
 The numerical analysis as well as the computation of approximations for this model is more difficult, but also arises more often from real applications.
 A more detailed overview on parametric and stochastic PDEs can be found, e.g., in \cite[Sec.~1]{CoDe15}.

 In this paper, we design a numerical method for solving the aforementioned problems.
-To be more precise, we will compute approximations of the solutions $u$ using trigonometric polynomials.
-A Fourier approach on ordinary differential equations with high-dimensional random coefficients has already been presented in \cite{BoKaePo20}.
-There, a dimension-incremental method, the so-called \textit{sparse Fast Fourier Transform (sFFT)}, cf. \cite{PoVo14}, was used to detect the most important frequencies $\boldk$ and corresponding approximations of the Fourier coefficients $c_{\boldk}(u)$ of the solution $u(\boldx,\boldy)$.
+To be more precise, we will compute approximations of the solutions $u(\boldx,\boldy)$ using trigonometric polynomials.
+A Fourier approach on ordinary differential equations, i.e., $d_x=1$, with high-dimensional random coefficients has already been presented in \cite{BoKaePo20}.
+There, a dimension-incremental method, the so-called \textit{sparse Fast Fourier Transform (sFFT)}, cf.\ \cite{PoVo14}, was used to detect the most important frequencies $\boldk$ and corresponding approximations of the Fourier coefficients $c_{\boldk}(u)$ of the solution $u(\boldx,\boldy)$.
 These values can be used to compute an approximation of the solution $u$ or other quantities of interest as, e.g., the expectation value $\E[u]$.
 Further, the frequencies and Fourier coefficients can be used to gain detailed information about the influence of the random variables $y_j$ on the solution $u$ and their interaction with each other.

 In this work, we present a non-intrusive approach based on the main idea of the algorithm developed in \cite{BoKaePo20}.
 The main difference is, that we do not include the spatial variable $\boldx$ in the Fourier approach and therefore only apply the sFFT w.r.t.\ the random variable $\boldy$.
 Therefore, the sFFT only needs samples of the function values of $u$ for fixed $\boldy$, which can be computed by using any suitable, already available differential equation solver.
-In consequence, we are not restricted to particular spatial domains $D$ or spatial dimensions $d$.
-To be more precise, we consider a finite set $\setT_G \subset D,\, |\setT_G| = G < \infty,$ as spatial discretization and aim for approximations of the functions $u_{\boldx_g} \coloneqq u(\boldx_g,\cdot)$ for each $\boldx_g \in \setT_G$.
+In consequence, we are not restricted to particular spatial domains $D_{\boldx}$ or spatial dimensions $d_x$.
+To be more precise, we consider a finite set $\setT_G \subset D_{\boldx}$ with finite cardinality $|\setT_G| = G < \infty,$ as spatial discretization and aim for approximations of the functions for each $\boldx_g \in \setT_G$.
+Also note that we might need to apply a suitable periodization w.r.t.\ $\boldy$ first if the function $u_{\boldx_g}$ is not already periodic.